Answers to some of your questions about PHD gear.

 In clothing terms this means that the down jacket which kept you comfortable sitting down at -20°C would fry you if you started walking uphill.
 Or to put it the other way the lightweight insulation, which was well warm enough as you hauled your sledge at -30°C, could not prevent you shivering almost as soon as you stopped, with worse to follow.

 This well-known phenomenon is traditionally dealt with by wearing several different layers of clothing which can be removed or added.
-But in extremely cold conditions it can be a major chore to keep altering one's clothing, and it is often more practical to have a major part of one's insulation in one layer, either something that is worn all the time like a down suit on Everest or a simple rest-stop down jacket or an overgarment like the Delta Belay jacket which can be whipped on anywhere anytime.
+But in extremely cold conditions it can be a major chore to keep altering one's clothing, and it is often more practical to have a major part of one's insulation in one layer, either something that is worn all the time like a down suit on Everest or a simple rest-stop down jacket or an overgarment like the Alpha Belay jacket which can be whipped on anywhere anytime.
 It is therefore useful to have some assessment of what to expect from these main insulating garments.

 As with sleeping bags we have tried to keep our figures simple.
 We can't give you a comprehensive figure (or even set of figures), so we've given you an indicator instead, a single figure we call the TOT, Typical Operating Temperature.